hfp/libxs/documentation/samples/libxs_tokenizer.md

 Literal tokens store the bytes directly in payload positions 1..7.
-Copy tokens store a 16-bit backward distance in payload bytes 1 and 2; the remaining bytes are reserved so the sample has room for future metadata experiments without changing the fixed token width.
+Copy tokens store a 16-bit backward distance in payload bytes 1 and 2; the remaining bytes are reserved for future metadata experiments without changing the fixed token width.

 ## Next Step